Michelle Phillips: 1994–present: Television and film

 Phillips played Laura Collins in the television drama film No One Would Tell (1996), and also supplied the voice of Raven, a television host, on Ralph Bakshi's HBO animated series Spicy City (1997).
 Beginning in 1997, she portrayed Abby Malone, mother of Valerie Malone (Tiffani Thiessen) on Fox's Beverly Hills, 90210, and in the same year reprised her role of Anne Matheson in the television film Knots Landing: Back to the Cul-de-Sac.

 Having split with Tozer in 1996, Phillips began dating plastic surgeon Steven Zax in 1999.
 Zax was a divorced father of three sons from his marriage to Corinna Tsopei.
 From 1999 to 2000, Phillips had a guest role on the television series The Magnificent Seven, on which she played Maude Standish, the mother of one of the Seven.
 After the millennium, Phillips continued to occasionally appear in films.
 She had a supporting role in the comedy Jane White Is Sick & Twisted (2002), the controversial gay-themed drama Harry + Max (2004), and as a waitress in the independent comedy Unbeatable Harold (2006).
-Between 2001 and 2004, Phillips also appeared on television in a recurring role on The WB drama 7th Heaven as Lily Jackson, sister of family matriarch Annie Jackson Camden (Catherine Hicks).
+Between 2001 and 2004, Phillips also appeared on television in a recurring role on The WB drama 7th Heaven as Lily Jackson, half-sister of family matriarch Annie Jackson Camden (Catherine Hicks).

 In 2009, Phillips appeared at the annual TV Land Awards for the 30th-year celebration of Knots Landing.
 She also appeared in a minor role in the Norwegian historical film Betrayal, which chronicles the German occupation of Norway.

-In 2017, Zax, Phillips's long-term partner of eighteen years, died.
+In 2017, Zax, Phillips' long-term partner of 18 years, died.
 In 2019, Phillips appeared as an interview subject in Andrew Slater's Echo in the Canyon, a documentary on the Laurel Canyon music scene of the 1960s.

 Artistry

 Phillips has been noted for her soprano vocals, and was once deemed by Time as "the purest soprano" in pop music.
-A 1977 Billboard review described Phillips's vocals as "both spirited and smooth".
+A 1977 Billboard review described Phillips' vocals as "both spirited and smooth".
 Despite having received critical acclaim for her singing, Phillips has admitted to being self-conscious about her voice, and stated that Cass Elliot encouraged her during their tenure in the Mamas & the Papas.
 She recalled in 2004: "I've yet to meet another woman as strong, funny and fiercely independent as Cass was.
 She was very generous vocally, too.
 John would give us these impossibly high parts to sing because he loved the sound of girls in the clouds.
 Cass would tell me, 'Just go for it, Mich!
 You know I'm gonna make it—come and join me!